bruceminanga/bruceminanga/README.md

 I'm actively expanding my expertise into **Full Stack Development** and **DevOps**.
 My foundation lies in managing and securing Linux environments, and I'm now applying those concepts while building web applications with Python/Django, React, and exploring automation and containerization practices.

 I'm passionate about bridging the gap between operations and development, creating efficient workflows, and building practical applications.
-I'm seeking opportunities where I can contribute my system administration background and continue to grow as a developer and DevOps engineer.
+I'm seeking opportunities where I can contribute my skills and continue to grow as a developer and DevOps engineer.

 ---